nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Lastly, imagine one of your students `Roy Balakrishnan` has graduated from secondary school and he no longer requires your tutoring services.
 You wish to remove his student details since he is no longer your student.
 To do so, you can easily delete his data in TutorAid by following the steps below:
-1. Type `list` in the command box to see the list of all your students in the student panel.
+1. Type `list` in the command box to see the list of all your students in the Student Panel.
-2. Locate `Roy Balakrishnan` in the student panel and take note of his index.
+2. Locate `Roy Balakrishnan` in the Student Panel and take note of his index.
 In this case, it would be `6`.
 3. Type `del -s 6` into the command box.
 Upon pressing enter, all details belonging to `Roy Balakrishnan` will be removed.

-Now, the student and lesson panels will be updated accordingly without any data of `Roy Balakrishnan`.
+Now, the student and Lesson Panels will be updated accordingly without any data of `Roy Balakrishnan`.

 ### End